alanmlewis/ml-workshop/README.rst

  ``gap_fit config_file=gap_config.cfg``

-This program should take around 1 minute to complete, during which time you should see a lot of text produced, with the words 'Bye Bye' displayed near the end of this text.
+This program should take a few seconds to complete, during which time you should see a lot of text produced, with the words 'Bye Bye' displayed near the end of this text.

 Installing TENSOAP
 ------------------